oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 ## Hybrid Pattern
 In cross device flows that follow the Hybrid Pattern, the client initiates the authorizations request, but the user stil has to transfer the authorization code to the inititing device.
 The authorization request may happen as a result of user interaction with the initiating device, but may also be triggered without the users direct interaction with the initiating device.

+Attackers exploit the hybrid patter by combining the social engineering techniques used to set context for users and tricking users into providing them with access codes sent to their phones.
+These attacks are very similar to phishing attacks, except that the attacker also has the ability to trigger the authroization request to be sent to the user directly by the Authorization server.

 ~~~ ascii-art
                               (C) Backchannel Authorization
              +--------------+     Request           +---------------+